Christal Halseth, LCSW

 Shannon Hilfer, LPCC

 Shannon joins the NPCAC after well more than a decade of work at the Dakota Children’s Advocacy Center.
-She has been an integral part in many cases involving children who have been sexually abused or are victims of other crimes.
-Her knowledge and skills have been an asset to our organization and she trains other professionals, including law enforcement across the state.
+She has been an integral part in many cases involving children who have been sexually abused or are victims of other crimes. she trains other professionals, including law enforcement across the state in areas of crimes against children.
+Her knowledge and skills have been an asset to our organization.